zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/message-boards/user-guide/creating-message-boards-threads.md

 # Creating Message Boards Threads

-This article documents how to create Message Boards threads in Liferay DXP.

-Note that only authenticated users with the requisite permissions (at minimum, _Add Message_, _Reply to Message_, _Add File_,and _View_) have the ability to create threads.
+By default, only authenticated users with the requisite permissions (at minimum, _Add Message_, _Reply to Message_, _Add File_,and _View_) have the ability to create threads.
 See the [Message Boards Permissions Reference](./08-message-boards-permissions-reference.md) for more information.
 Administrators can enable the feature to allow guests to post threads.
-To learn more about the generic Roles and Permissions, see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions).

 ## Posting a New Thread